LightForm-group/lightform_data_explorer/readme.md

 git clone https://github.com/LightForm-group/tifun-data-explorer.git
 ```

-Go into the Flask app folder and make a new Python virtual environment, activate it and install the
+Change directory to the lightform_data_explorer, make a new Python virtual environment, activate it and install the
 required packages:

 ```
 cd lightform_data_explorer
 python -m venv venv
+# Windows
 ./venv/bin/activate
+# Mac/unix
+source ./venv/bin/activate
 python -m pip install --upgrade pip python -m pip install -r requirements.txt
 ```

-Note that to activate the environment on unix is `source ./venv/bin/activate`
+Note that activating the environemnet has a different syntax depnding on your operating system.

 ### Updating the data and uploading to github

 If it is not already - activate your virtual environment and then run a Flask server with the command:

 ```
-flask runserver
+python run.py
 ```

-This will give you a local address which you can click or paste into your browser.
-At this point you
+This will give you a prompy with a local ip address that will look something like `http://127.0.0.1:5000/`.
+Either click this link or copy and paste into into your web browser.
-are running a copy of the app on your local machine.
-You can input new data into the app using the `manage`
+At this point you are running a copy of the app on your local machine.
+You can input new data into the app using
-tab in the menu bar.
+the `manage` tab in the menu bar.
 Any data you add will be stored in the `data.db` file in the `tifun-data-explorer`
 folder you cloned earlier.

-You now need to Freeze the pages you have generated to upload them to GitHub.
-You can do this by navigating
+Once you have finished adding/modifying data, you now need to Freeze the pages you have generated to upload them to
+GitHub.
+You can kill the Flask server with `CTRL + C`.
+To freeze the pages, navigate to the `lightform_data_explorer`
-to the `lightform_data_explorer` folder and running:
+folder and run:

 ```
 python freeze.py